 In addition to this, purely in practical terms, the study of wild relatives of cereal crops are of particular help in understanding the path by which many thousands of years ago the creation of the modern cultivated grasses from wild cereal crops took place, and in giving a more precise definition to the regions where the agricultural civilization arose.
 From that viewpoint, the study of the history of domestic bread cereals helps to shed light not only on the history of agriculture but on the history of humans in a broad sense.

 Conserving the rich gene pool of wild relatives of wheat cultivars in Armenia is an urgent concern, as more and more land is disturbed by growing economic activity, land privatization, and other factors.
-Therefore, it is extremely important to evaluate the different Armenian populations of wheat and other cereals, and to conserve this valuable material.
-This can be achieved through periodic population monitoring, conservation in situ, and through collection of a seed material for preservation ex situ.
+Therefore, it is extremely important to evaluate the different Armenian populations of wheat and other cereals and to conserve this valuable material.
+This can be achieved through periodic population monitoring, conservation in situ, and through the collection of seed material for preservation ex-situ.